jakob-steuer/chemoinformatics_2025/README.md

 # chemoinformatics_2025

-Exercises accompanying the course "Chemoinformatics" at the FHNW.
+Exercises for the course "Chemoinformatics" (WS 2025) at the FHNW.

 ## How to Run the Notebooks